JPMorgan's Jamie Dimon hopeful for better economy under Trump

 Dimon didn't mention Trump by name or cite specifics about the possibility of Trump and the Republican-led Congress unwinding some of President Obama's financial reforms.

+"I'm usually an optimist.
+But I'm neither euphoric nor depressed," he said, adding that he is hopeful there will be more regulatory and tax reform.
+He added that it's too soon to tell what, if anything, will change in Washington.

-But Dimon will clearly have a key role in helping the new president's economic policy.
+Dimon will clearly have a key role in helping the new president's economic policy though.

 Related: Wall Street hates the Volcker Rule.
 Will Trump kill it?